 Budgeting in a marriage is a key aspect of financial planning.
 It helps in ensuring that you don’t err on the side of living beyond your means and swirling down the hole of a financial mess.
 So, as soon as you get back from your honeymoon, draw up a monthly budget keeping your short-term and long-term couple goals in mind.

 For instance, if you want to buy a house in 5 years, you need to factor in saving up for that big investment.
 Then, create a budget that caters to your month-on-month short-term needs as well as this long-term goal.
+In doing so, you must take a pragmatic, realistic approach.
+Being too idealistic or drawing up a monthly budget that cuts too close can be unsustainable in the long run.

 Creating couples financial planning worksheet can be a great way to achieve clarity and transparency.